arbor-sim/arbor/doc/cpp_cable_cell.rst

 ..
 Warning::
-   The interface for building and modifying cable cell objects will be thoroughly revised in the near future.
-The documentation here is primarily a place holder.
+   The interface for building and modifying cable cell objects has changed significantly; some of the documentation below is out of date.

 Cable cells, which use the :cpp:enum:`cell_kind` :cpp:expr:`cable`, represent morphologically-detailed neurons as 1-d trees, with